benmwilson/FiveM-StreetRaces/README.md

-# FiveM StreetRaces
+# SantosRP2 Street Racing Script

 FiveM resource for street races with custom checkpoints and HUD.

-## Installation

-1. Add the StreetRaces folder to your FiveM resources directory
-2. Edit your server.cfg and add "start StreetRaces"
+This code was forked from https://github.com/bepo13/FiveM-StreetRaces.